SaaS Compliance

 Keka

-Keka presents itself as a comprehensive HR and payroll solution with a stated commitment to compliance across all 50 states, which is a positive indicator for Sikkim.
-However, explicit detail on its adherence to the 50% basic pay rule and the 48-hour mandate for full-and-final settlements needs to be confirmed through direct vendor engagement.
+Keka presents itself as a robust HR and payroll platform with a strong emphasis on compliance across all 50 states, suggesting broad coverage.
+However, specific evidence for the 50% basic wage rule and the 48-hour F&F settlement mandate within the Indian context requires direct confirmation.

 Special note for Sikkim